 - The Sector ROOF variant maps each of the eleven GICS (2018) sectors to a risk-tolerant or risk-averse strategy and derives a score for the aggregate risk appetite based on the active return of each sector portfolio.

 Additionally, both variants incorporate two additional metrics on the recent change in risk in the market.
 ROOF Scores are computed and available daily.
 For more information, please download our methodology documents for both the Style ROOF and the Sector ROOF.

-We will be using and refining the ROOF Score methodology in our market commentary, as well as including them in our quarterly insight webinars for discussions.
-Do reach out to your Qontigo representative if you would like more information on the ROOF Scores for your market (we calculate them on nine different markets daily).
+We will be using the ROOF Score methodology in our market commentary, as well as including them in our quarterly insight webinars for discussions.
+Do reach out to your Qontigo representative if you would like more information on the ROOF Scores for your market.